-Harmonia Axyridis, commonly known as the Asian lady beetle is actually seen in a variety of colors throughout Iowa and the areas of the United States.
+Harmonia Axyridis, commonly known as the orange ladybug or the Asian lady beetle is actually seen in a variety of colors throughout Iowa and the areas of the United States.
 This species is popular for its irritating habit of piling up near the building sides and invading indoors during the harsh climate like in the fall.
 These lady beetles are considered as a beneficial insects in the agricultural fields and for some type of trees, but at the same time, can turn into a nuisance by invading houses in bad weather.
 Mainly, wooden industrial areas or residential buildings are more prone to attacks by this insect.

 The emergence of this Asian lady beetle is still not clear, but it is believed that this pest species was mistakenly introduced in the areas of the United States.
 Species of beetles that reached the different parts of New Orleans at the end of 1980s have flown or crawled away by themselves to the other corners of the nation.
 They are well-known eaters of aphids, hence the larval as well as the adult form is introduced in the places, having problem of high aphid population.
 Hence, this species is sometimes considered as a beneficial insect.

 Many of these multicolored beetles grow up to 1/3rd of an inch, and have orange bodies with black spots on it.
 Deep orange colored body is the most commonly found species.
 There are around 19 black spots, but most of them are missing or faint.
 This beetle also has a unique “w” shaped black mark on its thorax.